What are the three stages of Syphilis?

 1. The primary stage

-The first common symptom of Syphilis is the appearance of a painless sore, also known as a ‘chancre’.
-This usually appears in the genital area or around the mouth between 10 and 90 days after infection.
+The first common symptom of Syphilis is the appearance of a painless sore, usually solitary, also known as a ‘chancre’.
+This appears in the genital area or around the mouth between 10 and 90 days after infection.
+If you can’t see it, because it’s in the throat or anus, you will not know you have it because it doesn’t hurt.
 The sore will normally heal and disappear within two to six weeks.
 Glands located near the sore, such as in the neck or groin, may become larger during this time.

 2. The secondary stage

-If the infection is left untreated during the primary stage, you may begin to feel ill with a headache or fever.
-You may develop a rash on your body, often on the hands or feet.
-Other possible symptoms include hair loss or weight loss.
+If the infection is left untreated during the primary stage, a few weeks later you may begin to feel ill with a headache or fever.
+You may develop a rash all over your body, and sometimes noticeably on the hands or feet.
+Other possible symptoms include hair loss, fatigue, or weight loss.
 Both men and women may notice skin growths around the genital area, particularly the anus.
 Women should also look out for abnormal skin around the vulva and vagina.

 Between the second and third stage, known as the ‘latent’ stage, many people with a Syphilis infection will not experience any symptoms.